CachingProvider to

 Other operations follow a different convention in that mutations may only occur when the current state of an entry matches a desired state.
 In such operations multiple threads are free to compete to apply these changes i.e. as if they share a lock.

-As these methods must interact with other Cache
+As these methods must interact with other Cache operations

 acting as if they had an exclusive lock, the CAS methods cannot write new values